 When you are in flow, you are not in the conceptual mind.
 You are in awareness, just letting things happen.

 Rather than trying to figure out with the thinking mind how to get around our resistance – which does not work simply because the thinking mind is in fact the problem – what I normally recommend in my creative coaching and creativity workshops is tuning into the felt sense of the body.
 When we tune into the body with the felt sense, we can instantly begin to be in Flow.
 When we deepen into this state, we gain clarity and understanding of what is needed in each moment.
 There is no need to fight anything because all things just are what they are.
-And the thinking, conceptual mind, now merely in the background of our experience, not there to make a judgment about what is in the foreground of our experience.
+And the thinking, conceptual mind, now merely in the background of our experience, is not there to make a judgment about what is in the foreground of our experience.
+Creative resistance falls away.

 Put simply, in the Flow state, we’re more able to be creative because we’re not fighting our own ideas or beliefs – we’ve forgotten them, to the degree we are immersed in the Flow.
 And so we’re just being in the moment, in appreciation of the process, in the bliss and expansiveness of the creative act.